shivanshseth/Digit-Addition/README.md

 #### Goals
-The goal of to successfully predict the sum of digits from an image with 4 handwritten.
+The goal of this model is to predict the sum of digits from an image with 4 handwritten digits.

 ## Description